Best ETFs for High Volatility Day Traders

-Well in this article I am going to discuss the ETFs which I constantly see on my scanner.
+Well, in this article I am going to discuss the best leveraged ETFs for day trading, which I constantly see on my scanner.
 In full disclosure, I do not day trade these, because I prefer slow, boring, low volatility stocks at this point in my trading career.

 However, that does not mean they can’t work for you and your trading style.

 Let me ask the very obvious question of why someone would want to day trade ETFs.
 Over the years, ETFs have been marketed as an investment vehicle geared toward long-term investors.
 These are not perceived as opportunities for active traders or day traders.

 The thought is you invest in ETFs as a hedge or as a mechanism for gaining exposure to a particular broad market like the S&P. Well, let me give you the three Vs of why ETFs can work for volatile traders.

 The first reason ETFs are a great opportunity for volatile day traders is the level of volume.
 These securities do not lack interest, let me tell you.
 So, getting in and out of positions and doing so with tight spreads is not an issue.
 So, if you are scalping or making many trades per day, you can do so even with a large position.